JasonYao/NYU-Bobst-Library-Reservation-Automator/README.md

 TODO

 ## Licensing
-This software is released under the GNU GPL 2.0 License as described in the [a relative link]LICENSE(LICENSE) file.
+This software is released under the GNU GPL 2.0 License as described in the [License file](LICENSE).